GalakCV/GalakCV/README.md

 ## About Me 👦
-Focused on web exploitation and application security, with a background in a Django development and good practices.
+Focused on web exploitation and application security.

 ## Skills 💻